intel/nauta/docs/installation-and-configuration/Installer_System_Requirements/ISR.md

 Required on system, software requirements:
   * sshpass (when password authentication is used)
+  * helm 2.9.1 (version of a helm client must be the same as helm server used by the platform)

 ### CentOS 7.5

 Required on system, software requirements:
   * sshpass (when password authentication is used)
+  * helm 2.9.1 (version of a helm client must be the same as helm server used by the platform)

 ### Ubuntu 16.04